 CHURNING

 1. Briefly shake or stir each batch before adding to the churn.
-Add the custard and a shot of alcohol to the churn.
+Add the custard and a shot of alcohol (if using) to the churn.
 Choose something that complements the flavour.
 The alcohol helps to stop the ice cream setting too hard.
 The mix should be just above the paddle.
 It will expand as it chills.

 2. Add any flavours and add-ins that need to be fully incorporated.
 Leave the things that should be in chunks, like cookie dough or chocolate chunks, until the churn is nearly complete